First presidency of Donald Trump

+Milestones

 2016 election

 2016 Electoral College vote results.
 Five individuals besides Trump and Clinton received electoral votes from faithless electors.

 Trump announced his candidacy for the nomination of the Republican Party in the 2016 presidential election on June 16, 2015.
 In May 2016, Trump secured the Republican nomination.
 Trump selected Governor Mike Pence of Indiana as his running mate, and the two were officially nominated at the 2016 Republican National Convention.

 Early on November 9, 2016, the day after the election, Trump was projected to have secured the presidency.
-Trump won the presidential election with 304 electoral votes, while Hillary Clinton received 227, though Clinton won a plurality of the nationwide popular vote, receiving nearly 2.9 million more votes than Trump.
+Trump won the presidential election with 304 electoral votes and 46.1% of the popular vote, while Hillary Clinton received 227 electoral votes and 48.2% of the popular vote.
+(Note: Clinton won a plurality of the nationwide popular vote, receiving nearly 2.9 million more votes than Trump.)
 Trump thus became the fifth person to win the presidency while losing the popular vote.
 The electoral votes were certified on January 6, 2017.
 In the concurrent congressional elections, Republicans secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, and Speaker of the House Paul Ryan and Senate Majority Leader Mitch McConnell both remained in their posts.